3 bedroom property for sale

 The land was not cleared to build but the buildings woven into the natural elements of the location, rocks, trees, cliffs the properties represent Architecture in a discussion with the natural environment which in turn gives those lucky enough to stay here a sense of engagement with the natural surrounding.

-This was one of the originally Moonhole houses
+Recently Renovated - This was one of the original Moonhole houses

 As one of the largest of the houses amidst this unique community Generation Gap rises 80ft in the air from the waterfront and sleeps 6 in 3 distinctively different bedroom suites.